DON'T FORGET TO RESERVE YOUR PLACE AT OUR 37TH ANNUAL DINNER BY FRIDAY, NOVEMBER 3! SCROLL DOWN TO MAKE YOUR RESERVATION ON LINE NOW!

 Crowne Plaza Grand Rapids 5700 28th St SE - Grand Rapids, MI

 Contact CJC for more information.
 Reservations required for this dinner event.
-Please reserve by Friday, November 4 by clicking RSVP box below, mailing in an RSVP (available below) or contacting Cheryl Wyma at 616 454-4925 or email@example.com.
+Please reserve by Friday, November 3 by clicking RSVP box below, mailing in an RSVP (available by printing from below link) or contacting Cheryl Wyma at 616 454-4925 or email@example.com.